-Utility District 2022 Water Quality Report with water quality data from the 2021 calendar year.
+Utility District 2023 Water Quality Report with water quality data from the 2022 calendar year.
 As your General Manager, I am happy to report

-This year has been an eventful time in the history of the District.
-We have made steady progress on the Cascade Groundwater Alliance source water development projects and are well on our way to building a sustainable, reliable and safe drinking water supply that is independent from the current Portland wholesale supply.
-The Cascade Reservoir #2 construction is well underway, large diameter water transmission pipelines are being installed, and the district has completed the drilling and started on the pump house construction for several of its new production wells.
-The next step in this project is to construct groundwater treatment facilities to remove manganese and iron from the water.
-Rockwood and Gresham will begin design on that part of the project this year and will be under construction between 2023-2025.
-This project is funded in part by a Federal Water Infrastructure Finance and Innovation Act (WIFIA) loan that will help minimize the total cost of our water to our ratepayers.
+This year we have made steady progress on the Cascade Groundwater Alliance source water development projects and are well on our way to building a sustainable, reliable, and safe drinking water supply that is independent from the current Portland wholesale supply.
+The Cascade Reservoir #2 construction is complete, and this new reservoir is Sincerely, now in service, marking the first major milestone in our project!
+Large diameter water transmission pipelines are being installed, and the district has completed the drilling and started on the pump house construction for several of its new production wells.
+The design of new groundwater treatment facilities to remove manganese and iron from the water is proceeding rapidly and construction will begin at the beginning of 2024.
+This project is funded by a Federal Water Infrastructure Finance and Innovation Act (WIFIA) loan that will help minimize the total cost of our water to our ratepayers.

-I hope you take the opportunity to access the website to review the Water Quality Report and learn what the District team of water professionals do to keep the water flowing to your tap 24 hours per day, 365 days per year.
+Please take the opportunity to access the website to review the Water Quality Report and learn what the District team of water professionals do to keep the water flowing to your tap 24 hours per day, 365 days per year.
 If you have any questions, please contact us at 503-665-4179 or email customerservice@rwpud.org.